-Net adult-use cannabis revenue for the three and nine months ended September 30, 2020 was \$0.2 million and \$1.8 million, respectively, compared to \$2.2 million and \$3.6 million for the same periods in the prior year.
-The decline was due primarily to a lack of dried flower products which represents the largest product category in the adult-use market.
-As disclosed previously adult-use revenues have been negatively impacted by a lack of inventory for certain dried flower products.
-As a result, adult-use revenues are generated almost entirely from oil-based products.
-The Company's roster of products available for the sale in the adult-use market will increase significantly during Q4 2020 and Q1 2021, with new formats being launched and a significant expansion of the dried flower portfolio, produced at greater scale.
+Net adult-use cannabis revenue for Q4 and FY 2020 was \$1.4 million and \$3.2 million, respectively, compared to \$0.6 million and \$4.1 million for the same periods in the prior year, and \$0.2 million during the three months ended September 30, 2020 ("Q3 2020").
+The sequential increase was primarily due to greater product availability, including the launch of new product formats and SKUs.

+The year over year full year decline was due primarily to a lack of dried flower products which represents the largest product category in the adult-use market.
+As disclosed previously, adult-use revenues were negatively impacted by a lack of inventory for certain dried flower products.
+As a result, during the first nine months of FY 2020, adult-use revenues were generated almost entirely from oil-based products, which are not a significant product category in the adult-use market.
+The Company's roster of products available for the sale in the adultuse market continues to increase significantly with 510 vapes, sublingual strips, and CBD 50 all launching during Q4 2020.

-Adult-use net revenue per gram equivalent sold was \$4.92, a decline from \$8.06 in the previous year.
+For Q4 2020, adult-use net revenue per gram equivalent sold was \$4.61, compared to \$6.14 in Q4 2019.
 The decline was primarily due to an industry-wide trend of declining average selling prices in the adult-use market in Canada.
-The Company has also adopted a strategy of offering high-quality products at competitive price points to increase sales volume.
+The Company has also adopted a strategy of offering high-quality products at competitive price points to increase sales volume and market share.